bartoszadamczyk/glowing-darcula/README.md

 [Download here!](https://plugins.jetbrains.com/plugin/15905-glowing-darcula)

-Glowing Darcula is a high contrast theme, based on the iconic Darcula theme from JetBrains.
+Glowing Darcula is a high contrast theme based on the iconic Darcula theme from JetBrains.

-Carefully selected bright colors are working great with darkened backgrounds.
-Glowing Darcula Theme is excellent for sunny days when you work outside or close to the window.
-The theme provides a smaller contrast between the dark mode editor and other light windows, outside the IDE.
-Thoroughly implemented with attention to details provides a stable addition to your favourite IDE.
-In addition to improving almost every single colour, Glowing Darcula brings beautiful blue accents to your Editor Tabs, Progress Bar and Buttons.
+The Glowing Darcula Theme is excellent for sunny days when working outside or close to a window.
+Carefully selected bright colors work great with dimmed backgrounds.
+The theme provides a smaller contrast between the dark mode editor and other light windows outside the IDE.
+Thoroughly implemented, with attention to detail, it provides a stable addition to JetBrains IDE.
+In addition to improving almost every single colour, Glowing Darcula brings beautiful blue accents to the Editor Tabs, Progress Bar and Buttons.

 ![Screenshot of the editor](screenshots/1_tsx.png)